 If you intend to e-file your state return, complete the State Q&A and review your state return before starting the e-file steps.
-Some states require that the state return be electronically filed with the federal return.
+Some states require the state return to be electronically filed with the federal return.

 On the next screen, check the box next to Federal and the applicable State(s).
 You can e-file more than one state at a time.
 When e-filing multiple state returns, check the box next to each state you wish to e-file.

 Complete the interview questions that follow.
 When you reach the signature screens, proceed to Step 3 below.